brian32768/traccar/README.md

 I included the h2 file to allow using the default H2 database, which I know nothing about.
 I made the traccar_mysql.xml file to use MySQL, which I actually understand.
+Then I switched back to using H2, because I got tired of fighting with the XML file when migrating to SWARM.

 == Use OpenCage Geocoder